torvalds/linux/Documentation/filesystems/files.rst

 6. While updating, the fdtable pointer must be looked up while holding files->file_lock.
-If ->file_lock is dropped, then another thread expand the files thereby creating a new fdtable and making the earlier fdtable pointer stale.
+If ->file_lock is dropped, then aanalther thread expand the files thereby creating a new fdtable and making the earlier fdtable pointer stale.

    For example::